 Common Name: Red Elder

-Sambucus microbotrys is a Deciduous Shrub up to 2.00 metres tall.
+Sambucus microbotrys is a deciduous shrub that can grow up to 2.00 metres tall.

 Although no specific mention has been seen for this species, the leaves and stems of some, if not all, members of this genus are poisonous[